bevyengine/bevy-website/release-content/0.15/release-notes/15800_Add_mesh_picking_backend_and_MeshRayCast_system_parameter.md

 ![A collection of geometric shapes, with a pointer showing a point on a hovered mesh.
 The indicator is perpendicular to the surface.](mesh_picking.png)

 Being able to click on objects to select them is a vital and seemingly simple task in any game.
-Since 2020, doing this in Bevy has largely meant pulling in `@aevyrie`'s beloved ecosystem crate, [`bevy_mod_picking`] and it's simple raycasting companion [`bevy_mod_raycast`].
+Since 2020, doing this in Bevy has largely meant pulling in `@aevyrie`'s beloved ecosystem crate, [`bevy_mod_picking`] and its simple raycasting companion [`bevy_mod_raycast`].

-Over the years, this crate has been refined and battle-tested, both by [Foresight Spatial Labs] (a CAD-creating, Bevy-using company co-founded by Aevyrie) and the broader open source community of game developers that have used it for everything from first-person-shooters to point-and-click adventures.
+Over the years, this crate has been refined and battle-tested, both by [Foresight Spatial Labs] (a CAD-creating, Bevy-using company where Aevyrie works) and the broader open source community of game developers that have used it for everything from first-person-shooters to point-and-click adventures.
 Bevy is thrilled to have had the chance to work with the team behind [`bevy_mod_picking`] and have adopted the project wholesale into Bevy itself.
 Integrating a large project is a ton of work, and we're incredibly grateful to the contributors who have made `bevy_picking` a stable, first-class feature of the engine.